The Phonics rules in English

 Drop the E with -ING:

-When adding -ing to a word ending in silent e, drop the e (take + ing = taking).
+When adding -ing to a word ending in a silent e, drop the e (take + ing = taking).

 Doubling:

-When adding suffixes to words with one syllable or accented final syllable, double the final consonant if the syllable is stressed and ends in a single vowel followed by a single consonant (big + er = bigger).
+When adding suffixes to words with one syllable or an accented final syllable, double the final consonant if the syllable is stressed and ends in a single vowel followed by a single consonant (big + er = bigger).

 Plurals: